qas/examples-nodejs-cqrs-es-swagger/README.md

 Please note that commands have been implemented and they do write into the Event Store, however, queries for denormalized views have some boilerplate but it is up to you to implement them using your favorite database technology of choice.

+In case you don't feel like downloading dependencies locally, I've added support for Docker so follow those instructions in "Running the app" and you'll have everything up and running in less than 2 minutes.

 ## Dependency Table
 | Name        | Version           |
 | ------------- |:-------------: |